Personal Support Worker

 • Winter Start (January) Full-Time: 0620

-• Domestic and International students are encouraged to apply but must reside in Thunder Bay or surrounding regional campuses.
+Note: Both domestic and international students are welcome to apply but must reside in Thunder Bay or surrounding regional campuses.

 Program Learning Outcomes